Complaints, Comments and Compliments

 The Local Government and Social Care Ombudsman

-The Ombudsman will investigate the way your case has been handled, or the council's failure to do something but does not question a council's decision because you do not agree with it.
+The Ombudsman will investigate the way your case has been handled, or the Council's failure to do something but does not question a council's decision because you do not agree with it.

 You can make a complaint through the Local Government Ombudsman website www.lgo.org.uk/making-a-complaint

-Or, the Ombudsman can be contacted at:
+Alternatively, the Ombudsman can be contacted at:

 Tel: 0300 061 0614